tum-pbs/PhiFlow/documentation/GPU_Execution.md

 - [TensorFlow](https://www.tensorflow.org/) with GPU support or [PyTorch](https://pytorch.org/) with GPU support
 - CUDA, cuDNN (matching TensorFlow / PyTorch distribution)

-The preferred way to run simulations on the GPU is using TensorFlow 1.14 or 1.15 with Python 3.6.

 ## Native CUDA Kernels